 - Ensure optimal deliverability for all of your messages

-- Separate your marketing and transactional emails (by sender and IP address)
+- Separate your marketing and transactional email streams (by sender and IP address), and

 - Manage and follow the performance of all of your emails from one account

-As we’ve mentioned a few times in this article, the main purpose for transactional emails is functionality: communicate important information to the customer at the right time.
+As we’ve already mentioned, the main purpose of transactional messages is functionality.
+It’s about communicating important information to the customer at the right time.

-Here are a few ways that you can get real marketing value from your transactional emails:
+Here are a few ways that you can make the most of transactional email marketing possibilities:

 Cross-selling and upselling

-This is a very simple optimization that you can do to really boost your online sales.
+With this simple optimization you can really boost your online sales.

-Amazon has been a champion of this strategy for a while, including personalized product recommendations for every order confirmation email:
+Amazon is a champion of this strategy, including further personalized product recommendations in every order confirmation email:

-Suggesting similar products to encourage customers to come back for more is a great strategy, but it also requires integrating dynamic content in your emails, which can be quite technical and resource-intensive.
+Suggesting similar products to encourage customers to come back for more is a great strategy.
+So, how can you set that up?